nricciardi/nmd/README.md

 ## Project structure

-NMD can be used to create single files or structured projects.
+NMD can be used to create single files or structured projects, called **collections**.

 Each project has a directory whit this folders and files hierarchy: